schlpbch/astro-guild42/src/content/blog/scaling-e-commerce-at-Digitec-Galaxus.md

   - architecture
   - culture

-description: Join us for a technical deep-dive into how Digitec/Galaxus is building its platform serving for over 4 million customers while maintaining clean, maintainable code.
+description: Join us for a technical deep-dive into how Digitec/Galaxus is building its platform serving over 4 million customers while maintaining clean, maintainable code.
 ---

 ![Scaling E-commerce: Architecture and Innovation at Digitec/Galaxus](@assets/images/scaling-e-commerce-digitec-galaxus.webp)